Sustainable Development Goal-16: Harnessing Law, Technology and Human Rights

 CHRIST (Deemed to be University) Delhi NCR Campus

-Dr. Meera Mathew
+Dr. Jane Eyre Mathew

 School of Law